OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

 This concludes Exercise 1.

+<a name="exercise2"></a>
 ## Exercise 2: Compose Extensions

-This section of the lab extends the bot from Exercise 1 with Microsoft Teams functionality called Componse Extension.
+This section of the lab extends the bot from Exercise 1 with Microsoft Teams functionality called Compose Extension.
 Compose Extensions provide help for users when composing a message for posting in a channel or in 1:1 chats.

-1. Open the **MessagesController.cs** file in the **Controllers** folder.
+1. Open the `MessagesController.cs` file in the `Controllers` folder.
-2. Locate the **Post** method.
+1. Locate the `Post` method.
 Replace the method the following snippet.
 Rather than repeating if statements, the logic is converted to a switch statement.
-Compose Extensions are posted to the bot via an **Invoke** message.
+Compose Extensions are posted to the bot via an `Invoke` message.

     ```cs
     public async Task<HttpResponseMessage> Post([FromBody]Activity activity)